-In a recent interview with B. Scott, K. Michelle revealed that she really wants to remove her butt implants.
+In a recent interview with B. Scott, K. Michelle revealed that she’s seriously considering removing her butt implants.
 And I for one, am GLAD.

-Now let me be clear: I don’t think you’ll find any human being on earth that thinks they’re 100% physically flawless-including myself.
-However, even with the physical features that I DO hate–(my nose), I’m not sure I’d actually go under the knife to make that change.
-But then again, there are some people who have noses that bring them a great deal of embarrassment and pain, so in those instances, isn’t plastic surgery completely justified?
+It’s true-I don’t think you’ll find a person on earth that thinks they’re 100% physically flawless-including myself.
+However, even with the physical features that I DO have issues with, I’m not sure it’s worth going under the knife.
+But then again, there are some people whose features bring them a great deal of embarrassment and pain, so in those instances, isn’t plastic surgery completely justified?

 …I’m still not sure.